Addressing Anti-Semitism in Schools: Strategies for Educators and Students

 The history didactician has a 10-point program for teachers (see below) developed to deal with anti-Semitism and discrimination.
 An example: Teachers must clearly identify the anti-Semitic statements and take an unambiguous position.
 It is also important to explore the motives behind the discriminatory statements.
 The transfer of knowledge only comes at the end.
 Gautschi himself has successfully applied his recommendations in various situations.

 Gautschi does not accuse the schools of neglecting the issue of anti-Semitism.
 He observes that teachers are confronting the phenomenon and also treating it.
 But there are big differences.
-Not all teachers are equally successful at creating a climate in which committed discussions about difficult topics are possible.
+Not all teachers are equally successful at creating a climate in which committed discussions regarding difficult topics are possible.
 Gautschi also says:

 “The school is not a repair shop that can solve all of society’s problems.”